lcstrang/lcstrang.github.io/cv.md

 **Millhouse, Strang & Melatos (2020)**, *Search for gravitational waves from twelve young supernova remnants with a hidden Markov model in Advanced LIGO's second observing run*, [Phys.
 Rev. D](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.102.083025) 102, 083025 [arxiv.org/abs/2003.08588](https://arxiv.org/abs/2003.08588)

-* Co-organized and ran ⅓ of the analysis, including running the initial search
+* Co-organized and ran the analysis, including running the initial search
 * Assisted with remaining analysis (i.e. follow-up and vetoes)

-**Beniwal et al (2021)**, *Search for gravitational waves from HESS sources*, in prep prep.

-* Provided guidance to PhD student running the project
-* Advised on search structure and parameter space
-* Provided key scripts and associated technical support

 ### COLLABORATION PUBLICATIONS
-#### LVK
-As a member of the LIGO-Virgo-KAGRA collaboration, I am listed as an author on the following publications.
+As a member of the LIGO-Virgo-KAGRA collaboration, I am listed as an author on collaboration papers.

-* Abbott et al (2021), Constraints on dark photon dark matter using data from LIGO’s and Virgo’s third observing run, submitted, arxiv: 2105.13085
-* Abbott et al (2021), Search for lensing signatures in the gravitational-wave observations form the first half of LIGO-Virgo’s third observing run, submitted, arxiv: 2105.06384
-* Abbott et al (2021), Constraints from LIGO O3 data on gravitational-wave emission due to r-modes in the glitching pulsar PSR J0537-6910, submitted, arxiv: 2104.14417
-* Abbott et al (2021), Search for anisotropic gravitational-wave backgrounds using data from Advanced LIGO’s and Advanced Virgo’s first three observing runs, submitted, arxiv: 2103.08520
-* Abbott et al (2021), All-sky search in early O3 LIGO data fro continuous gravitational-wave signals from unknown neutron stars in binary systems, Phys.
-Rev. D 103, 064017, arxiv: 2012.12128
-* Abbott et al (2021), Constraints on cosmic strings using data from the third Advanced LIGO-Virgo observing run, Phys.
-Rev. Lett.
-126, 241102, arxiv: 2101.12248
-* Abbott et al (2021), Upper limits on the isotropic gravitational-wave background from Advanced LIGO’s and Advanced Virgo’s third observing run, submitted, arxiv: 2101.12130
-* Abbott et al (2020), Diving below the spin-down limit: constraints on gravitational waves from the energetic young pulsar PSR J0537-6910, ApJL 913 L27, arxiv: 2012.12926

-#### OzGrav
-As a member of OzGrav, I am listed as an author on the following publications.

-* Ackley et al (2020), Neutron Star Extreme Matter Observatory: A kilohertz-band gravitational-wave detector in the global network), Publications of the Astronomical Society of Australia, 37, E047, arxiv: 2105.13085
+For a full list of all my papers, including papers from the LIGO-Virgo-KAGRA collaboration, visit my [ORCID](https://orcid.org/0000-0001-7834-9235).